botanicus/data.blog/posts/2020-03-01-programming-on-ipad-pro/post.md

 That's no problem at all as I like to develop on a VPS anyway.
 It has many advantages:

-- You can switch between (client) machines.
-Anything with an SSH client will do, regardless of the operation system.
+- Your lousy café WiFi is not an issue: you can clone a 1GB git repository in just a few seconds, since your VPS' connection is blazing fast.
 - Putting iPad to sleep or even restarting it have no effects on code in the VPS – it just keeps running.
 If you have a large test suit, I'm sure you know what this means.
 - You have your private staging.
 Just share an IP and port with your coworker and ask them whether the feature they asked you to make works as they wanted it.
+- You can switch between (client) machines.
+Anything with an SSH client will do, regardless of the operation system.

 ![Blink with a tmux session that allows me to split the screen, open new virtual windows and start new sessions.
 Marvellous!](blink-with-tmux.png)